hizzle-co/noptin/readme.txt

 = How can I contribute to Noptin? =

-There are a lot of ways to contribute the project:-
+There are a lot of ways to contribute this newsletter plugin:-

-* Star our project on [GitHub.](https://github.com/hizzle-co/noptin/)
+* Star the plugin on [GitHub.](https://github.com/hizzle-co/noptin/)
 * [Clone the plugin,](https://github.com/hizzle-co/noptin/) make improvements to the code and send us a [pull request](https://github.com/hizzle-co/noptin/pulls) so that we can share your improvements with the world.
 * Give us a [5* rating](https://wordpress.org/support/plugin/newsletter-optin-box/reviews/?filter=5) on WordPress.